Kinchela Aboriginal Boys' Training Home: Operation as a boys' home

+Closure

-Increasing Aboriginal activism together with the positive results of the 1967 Referendum which changed the Australian Constitution to include Aboriginal people, finally lead to the abolition of the Aborigines Welfare Board and changes to the way Aboriginal children were removed and segregated.
+Increasing Aboriginal activism together with the positive results of the 1967 Referendum which changed the Australian Constitution to include Aboriginal people, finally led to the abolition of the Aborigines Welfare Board and changes to the way Aboriginal children were removed and segregated.
 The Kinchela Aboriginal Boys' Training Home was closed in 1970.
-After closure of the Home the Aboriginal community lobbied to keep it for the control and use of the Aboriginal Community.
+After closure of the Home the Aboriginal community lobbied to keep it for the control and use of the Aboriginal community.
 The Minister for Child and Social Welfare determined the site would be sold and advertised it to be auctioned on 5 May 1972.
 Thanks to the advocacy of strong Aboriginal voices, such as Mary Duroux, the government overturned its decision and the former home was passed into Aboriginal ownership.

 The former Kinchela Aboriginal Boys' Training Home now belongs to the Kempsey Local Aboriginal Land Council.
-The Land Council leased it to Benelong's Haven, a Drug and Alcohol Rehabilitation Centre for Aboriginal people, for 41 years from 1976 to 2017.
+The Land Council leased it to Benelong's Haven, a drug and alcohol rehabilitation centre for Aboriginal people, for 41 years from 1976 to 2017.
 The organisation renovated the site, which had been described as "derelict" when they moved in.
 It went into liquidation and ceased operations on 5 December 2017.
 A future use for the site has not been determined.

 The former Kinchela Aboriginal Boys' Training Home is a place which is connected to very difficult memories.
 In 2002 a Kinchela Boys' Home Reunion was held at the site.
 Former residents describe the loneliness, fear, physical hardship and abuse they suffered at the home.
 They describe how their lives have been irreparably damaged as a result.
 At the time of the reunion their experiences were recorded in the local paper: "Jail was not as hard as that place.
 I can't remember a day I wasn't caned."
 One man described being made to walk on his knees for five hours whilst holding a metal bar above his head.
 "All the boys were made to line up and every one, about 60, had to bash me as I walked down the line.
 If they didn't, they were made to follow behind me and be bashed themselves."
 The Deputy Premier of New South Wales and Minister for Aboriginal Affairs used the occasion to formally apologise to the former Home Boys and congratulated them on their courage in returning.